More and more, companies are requiring traceability and visibility into the origins of steel and other materials for safety-critical equipment.

 That's where the standard EN 10204 comes into play.
-EN 10204 relates to the type of inspection documentation, but many manufacturers don't understand its full safety impact, particularly that of the standard's type 3.2 certification.
+EN 10204 is an inspection documentation standard, but many manufacturers don't understand its full safety impact, particularly that of the standard's type 3.2 certification.